Saniya Sethi

 2

-Simplification by minimizing the number of taps required for information access, particularly on the activity and messaging pages.
+Simplification by minimising the number of taps required for information access, particularly on the activity and messaging pages.

 3